maciej-ka/learning-notes/docker.md

 based on resource requiremenets of application
 and resource available on each node

+when deploying applications
+you no longer need to think about individual computers
+they all become single space
+but still, every application has to be small enough
+to fit on some machine (called worker node)

 Kates can move running apps between nodes
 you shouldn't even notice that